cernopendata/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

 - `deltaEta...` and `deltaPhi...` indicate how the electron's trajectory varies between the track and the ECAL cluster, with smaller variations preferred for the "tightest" quality levels.
 - `sigmaIetaIeta` describes the variance of the ECAL cluster in psuedorapidity ("ieta" is an integer index for this angle).
-- `hadronicOverEm` describes the ratio of HCAL to ECAL energy depositrs, which should be small for good quality electrons.
+- `hadronicOverEm` describes the ratio of HCAL to ECAL energy deposits, which should be small for good quality electrons.
 - The impact parameters `dxy` and `dz` should also be small for good quality electrons produced in the initial collision.
 - Missing hits are gaps in the trajectory through the inner tracker (shouldn't be any!)
 - The conversion veto is an algorithm that rejects electrons coming from photon conversions in the tracker, which should instead be reconstructed as part of the photon.
 - The criterion using `ecalEnergy` and `eSuperClusterOverP` compares the differences between the electron's energy and momentum measurements, which should be very similar to each other for good electrons.
 - `el_pfIso` represents how much energy, relative to the electron's, within a cone around the electron comes from other particle-flow candidates.
 If this value is small the electron is likely "isolated" in the local region.

-The electron identification criteria need information about isolation of the electron.
-Isolation, based on a cone size of 0.3 around the electron, is defined with
+The isolation variable `el_pfIso`, based on a cone size of 0.3 around the electron, is defined with

 ``` cpp
 if (itElec->passingPflowPreselection()) {